circus-acts/react-circus-todo/README.md

 ### Putting it all together - the App

 Circuits propagate values to functions.
-By lifting the view into the circuit, the view will receive circuit values whenever any of the values are signalled.
+By lifting the view into the circuit, the view will receive circuit values whenever any of the channels are signalled.

 ```javascript
 //index.js